EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 Quick answer

 Personal budgets allocate funds for elements of EHCP provision in Section F (education), G (health) and H (social care).
 The right to request is set out in section 49 CFA 2014 and the SEND Personal Budget Regulations 2014.
-Funds can be paid as direct payments to you, held by the LA as a notional budget, or held by a third party.
+Funds can be paid as direct payments to you, held by the local authority as a notional budget, or held by a third party.
 Cannot fund school fees.
 Common uses: specialist tutoring, therapy, equipment, parent training.

 Section 49 of the Children and Families Act 2014 gives parents and young people aged 16+ the right to request a personal budget when an EHCP is being prepared, reviewed, or amended.
-The detail is in the Special Educational Needs (Personal Budgets) Regulations 2014, which set out who can request, what the LA must consider, and how decisions must be communicated.
+The detail is in the Special Educational Needs (Personal Budgets) Regulations 2014, which set out who can request, what the local authority must consider, and how decisions must be communicated.

 The three personal budget payment routes